 Parker Public Library Native Plant Garden

-Parker Public Library in Bay County will established a native plant garden in partnership with the 850 Garden Club, creating a vibrant and educational space to reconnect the library with the community.
+Parker Public Library in Bay County have established a native plant garden in partnership with the 850 Garden Club, creating a vibrant and educational space to reconnect the library with the community.
 Spanning approximately 456 square feet across two highly visible sites at the library entrance, the project will transform the previously underutilized areas into a welcoming landscape that supports pollinators and serves as a hub for gardening programs and activities.
 By integrating native plants into this central community space, the library aims to inspire residents and expand access to outdoor hands-on learning opportunities.

 Parker Public Library Native plant garden